FakeBat Scenario: Nonprofit Organization Deception

 • Browser traffic shows redirected donor searches and injected charity-related advertisements

-• Download source analysis traces fake updates to malicious software distribution targeting nonprofits
+• Download source analysis traces fake updates to malvertising workflows targeting nonprofit staff and volunteers

 Communicator Stakeholder Interviews: